SUNWOOKLEE04/SUNWOOKLEE04/README.md

 <sub>※ These are representative examples — several more student projects are in progress beyond this list.</sub>

 **Why it matters for PM**

-Designing curricula that connect a student's personal interests to technical learning mirrors the PM skill of shaping features around real user context — sustained consistently since February 2025, alongside coursework and my university-transfer preparation.
+Designing curricula that connect a student's personal interests to technical learning mirrors the PM skill of shaping features around real user context.

+Sustained consistently since February 2025, alongside coursework and my university-transfer preparation.

 </td>
 </tr>